Form a Diverse Learning Community:

-All are welcome to join our community: students, instructors, microfinance professionals, researchers, and enthusiasts; chief executive officers and loan officers; small, medium and large-scale microfinance institutions; microfinance institutions that operate in Bangladesh, Bolivia, Pakistan, South Africa, the United States…anywhere.
+All are welcome to join our community: microfinance professionals, researchers, and enthusiasts; chief executive officers and loan officers; small, medium and large-scale microfinance institutions; microfinance institutions that operate in Bangladesh, Bolivia, Pakistan, South Africa, the United States…anywhere.
+Voices from the mainstream and voices of dissent are welcome.
 Diversity in our community will be accompanied by a diversity of experiences, beliefs, and narratives regarding microfinance.
-Voices from the mainstream and voices of dissent are welcome.
-Regardless of your level of engagement in microfinance you have a place in our community.

 We have a lot of questions.
 Some are expansive: When does the pursuit of scale come at the expense of clients?
 Does microfinance help move clients out of poverty?
 Others are specific: What is a fair interest rate to charge?
 Which fees are consistent with client-centered microfinance?
 Answers are good.
 But, conversation – nuanced conversation – that allows for ambiguities and explores the tensions at the heart of client-centered microfinance is even better.

 Remind our community of its founding motivation – improving the lives of clients.